Metadata

 of the course data repository.

-In the following cell, we indicate our HELIOS++ root directory from which we will be working.
-Then, we import the remaining libraries.
+In the following cell, we import the necessary libraries.

 # Import required modules